sjtusr/starter-academic1/content/authors/admin/_index.md

 Dr. Ran Sui is an Assistant Professor in the Department of Mechanical and Aerospace Engineering at Missouri University of Science and Technology.
 Prior to Missouri S&T, he was a staff scientist at Princeton University.
 Dr. Sui received his Ph.D. degree in Mechanical Engineering from ETH Zurich in 2017.

-Aiming at the utilization of environment-friendly and alternative fuels in future power generation, fuel processing and emission control, Dr. Sui's main research interests are catalytic combustion, coupling of hetero-/homogeneous thermochemical processes, and the related computational methods and experimental diagnostics.
+Aiming at the utilization of environment-friendly and alternative fuels in future power generation, fuel processing and emission control, Dr. Sui's major research activities include catalytic combustion, coupling of hetero-/homogeneous thermochemical processes, and the related computational methods and experimental diagnostics.
 Dr. Sui's research has been honored by several awards, including a Distinguished Paper Award from the Combustion Institute.

 {{< icon name="download" pack="fas" >}} Fully funded Ph.D. positions are available in Dr. Sui's group.
 Please find details {{< staticref "media/phd_and_postdoc_openings.pdf" "newtab" >}}here{{< /staticref >}}.